hannahshader/HiLabSuite/DOCUMENT.md

 ## Layer03 : csv
 Prints the entire tree on the utterance-level in a user-specified CSV format.
 Produces a word-level and utterance-level csv file.
-Replace the internal marker in the original tree with the CSV marker stored in configData.toml LABEL.CSV field
+Replaces the internal marker in the original tree with the CSV marker stored in configData.toml CSV section

 ## Layer03 : chat
-Prints the entire tree on the utterance-level in .chat format Replaces the internal marker in the original tree with the CHAT markers stored in configData.toml LABEL.CHAT field
+Prints the entire tree on the utterance-level in .chat format.
+Based on the XML file, this merely transfers the XML output into the chatter.jar file in the bin folder.

 ## Layer03 : text
-Prints the entire tree on the utterance-level in .txt format Replaces the internal marker in the original tree with the TXT marker stored in configData.toml LABEL.TXT field
+Prints the entire tree on the utterance-level in .txt format Replaces the internal marker in the original tree with the TXT marker stored in configData.toml TEXT field

 ## Layer03 : xml
-Prints the entire tree on the utterance-level in .xml format Produces native, and word-bank xml file
+Prints the entire tree on the utterance-level in .xml format Produces native, and word-bank xml file.
-Replaces the internal marker in the original tree with the XML marker stored in configData.toml LABEL.XML field

 ## Configs Module
 Include configuration data for plugin suite

-## config.py TODO FIX THIS
+## config.py
-Include dataclasses for marker, threshold, output file name, and Labels

-dataclass overview:
-"____"_FORMATTER: theglobal variables for a given output file format.
-INTERNAL_MARKER: the marker used in analysis module, inserted to the initial utterance tree
-THRESHOLD: the threshold data used in analysis module to detect paralinguistic speech feature, the data content is read from "configData.toml" fil
-LABEL: Label used in output file, which will replace the internal maker in format module
-ALL_LABELS: Currently used Label in plugin suite format module, the data
-            content will be read from "configData.toml" file
+Include dataclasses variable names as well as threshold data.
+Those dataclasses
+include:

+Formatters for text and CSV outputs, as well as the internal markers Exceptions, being hesitations
+Thresholds for the gaps, pauses, overlaps, and syllable rate files Names for output files

 ## configData.toml
-THRESHOLD: stores the threshold data
-LABEL: stores the label data for CSV, XML, CHAT, and TXT plugin in format
-       module
+Converts the data in config.py to a format that allows it to be used in other files.

 ## Edge cases:
 empty overlaps: occur when one word completely envelops another word in